 Get a loan through a broker.
 Wait for the decision

-At this point, the selected lender will perform a full credit search.
+At this point, the selected lender will perform a full credit search (So-called “no credit check payday loans ” are not an exception).
 They’ll then combine that information together with what you filled out on the broker’s site and come back with one of three answers:

 • Qualified Yes

 If you get a “qualified yes”, the lender will want more information.
 They’ll usually ask the broker to collect it for them however it’s not uncommon for the lender to get in touch directly with you.

 Once they have the additional information, they will then give you a definite “yes” or “no.”

 Get a loan through a broker.
 Agree to your loan and collect the money

 Once you have your “yes”, you’ll be asked to agree to the terms and conditions of the loan, providing your digital signature.

 When you’ve done that, your money will then be transferred to your bank account within an agreed timescale.